 Why people don't want to invite a notetaker bot

 Bot-style meeting AIs like tl;dv, Otter, Notta, and Fireflies are genuinely useful — but they don't fit every situation.
-Common pain points:
+The common pain points:

-- Client meetings: A notetaker shows up in the participant list, and the client asks "what is this?"
+- Client meetings: a notetaker shows up in the participant list, and the client asks "what is this?"
+The first five minutes of the call get spent explaining the AI tool instead of getting to the actual agenda

-- Hiring interviews: Candidates already feel pressure.
-Adding a recording bot makes it harder to hear honest answers
+- Hiring interviews: candidates already feel pressure.
+Adding a visible recording bot makes it harder to hear honest answers, and it can violate some companies' candidate-experience policies

-In short: bot-style AI is great for internal recurring meetings, but for anything where you care about how the other side feels, it can quietly create friction.
+In short: bot-style AI is great for internal recurring meetings where everyone expects it.
+For anything where you care about how the other side feels — or where the other side might react badly — it can quietly create friction.

 Here's the lay of the land.
-Four routes, all running on your own device.
+Four routes, all running on your own device, no bot anywhere.

 | Route | Strengths | Weaknesses | Best for |